-'''

-<set autocommit statement> ::= SET AUTOCOMMIT { TRUE | FALSE }
+<set autocommit statement> ::= SET AUTOCOMMIT { TRUE | FALSE } start transaction statement

-'''

 When an SQL session is started by creating a JDBC connection, it is in AUTOCOMMIT mode.
 In this mode, after each SQL statement a COMMIT is performed automatically.
 This statement changes the mode.
-It is equivalent to using the setAutoCommit( boolean autoCommit) method of the JDBC Connection object.
+It is equivalent to using the setAutoCommit(boolean autoCommit) method of the JDBC Connection object.